-- a.
-Policies to eliminate the use of fossil fuel-based leaf blowers and other lawn care equipment by a date to be determined, taking into account changing technology for electric-powered equipment, alignment with District of Columbia requirements, and commercial and resident use. - b.
-Sustainable investment and banking policies and practices, including phasing out the use of financial funds or institutions that support or benefit from the fossil fuel industries. - c.
-Providing for food waste collection for composting for all single family, multifamily and commercial properties, as sufficient capacity becomes available. - d.
+a.
+Policies to eliminate the use of fossil fuel-based leaf blowers and other lawn care equipment by a date to be determined, taking into account changing technology for electric-powered equipment, alignment with District of Columbia requirements, and commercial and resident use.

+b.
+Sustainable investment and banking policies and practices, including phasing out the use of financial funds or institutions that support or benefit from the fossil fuel industries.

+c.
+Providing for food waste collection for composting for all single family, multifamily and commercial properties, as sufficient capacity becomes available. d.
+Long-term policies to dramatically reduce fossil fuel use for space and water heating base d.
 Long-term policies to dramatically reduce fossil fuel use for space and water heating based on the natural replacement cycle of equipment, to advocate for prohibiting fossil fuel-based equipment in new construction and renovations through County building, and to move to a fossil fuel-free community by 2045, assuming that technologies and policies make renewably produced energy readily available.